OpenSourceJesus/HolyBlender/README.md

 Now, run 'cd HolyBlender' to change directory to HolyBlender.

-Next, run 'python3 install_BlenderPlugin.py' to install the required parts to use BlenderPlugin.
-To install the parts for any of the other tools like UnityToUnreal UnityToBevy, or KritaToBlender, run 'python3 install_' and then add the name of the tool and '.py' to run as one command.

 ## Requirements
 Currently, only Linux operating systems are supported.
 Testing has only been done on Ubuntu 23.10, Ubuntu 24.04, and Pop!_OS 22.04.